-One of the Centre for Rural and Remote Mental Health’s three priorities is understanding and responding to suicide in rural and remote communities across NSW.
+One of the Centre for Rural and Remote Mental Health’s three priorities was understanding and responding to suicide in rural and remote communities across NSW.

-We conduct research activities to help understand the key factors leading to suicide.
-We also deliver a wide range of workshops and training courses to educate communities and health professionals in suicide prevention.
+We conducted research activities to help understand the key factors leading to suicide.
+We also delivered a wide range of workshops and training courses to educate communities and health professionals in suicide prevention.

-We are part of the NSW Mental Health Commission Suicide Prevention Advisory Group which works to improve planning, monitoring and co-ordination of suicide prevention efforts.
-We are also a member of Suicide Prevention Australia.
+CRRMH was part of the NSW Mental Health Commission Suicide Prevention Advisory Group working to improve planning, monitoring and coordination of suicide prevention efforts and a member of Suicide Prevention Australia.

 Rural Suicide Prevention Forums

-In addition to our research activities, training and workshops in suicide prevention, the Centre is playing a national leadership role in the area of rural suicide prevention.
+In addition to research activities, training and workshops in suicide prevention, the Centre played a national leadership role in the area of rural suicide prevention.

-Since 2017, the Centre has hosted Rural Suicide Prevention Forums at the Sydney Royal Easter Show, where key stakeholders, including politicians, policy makers, government and non-government organisations and industry representatives came together to discuss rural suicide prevention.
+From 2017 – 2019, the Centre hosted Rural Suicide Prevention Forums at the Sydney Royal Easter Show, where key stakeholders, including politicians, policymakers, government and non-government organisations and industry representatives, came together to discuss rural suicide prevention.

 Click here to download the CRRMH Position Paper: Rural Suicide and its Prevention: a CRRMH position paper December 2017 (5 MB)

-Click here to download the Addendum to the Position Paper (updated suicide prevention data): Addendum_Suicide Prevention Position Paper_4 February 2021 (327 KB)
+Click here to download the Addendum to the Position Paper (updated suicide prevention data): Addendum_Suicide Prevention Position Paper_2021_data (279 KB)

 Click here to download the Position Paper Summary: Summary - Rural Suicide and its Prevention: a CRRMH Prevention Paper (254 KB)